VikParuchuri/marker/README.md

 - If you're getting out of memory errors, decrease worker count (increased the `VRAM_PER_TASK` setting).
 You can also try splitting up long PDFs into multiple files.

 In general, if output is not what you expect, trying to OCR the PDF is a good first step.
 Not all PDFs have good text/bboxes embedded in them.

+## Useful settings

+These settings can improve/change output quality:

+- `OCR_ALL_PAGES` will force OCR across the document.
+Many PDFs have bad text embedded due to older OCR engines being used.
+- `PAGINATE_OUTPUT` will put a horizontal rule between pages.
+Default: False.
+- `EXTRACT_IMAGES` will extract images and save separately.
+Default: True.
+- `BAD_SPAN_TYPES` specifies layout blocks to remove from the markdown output.

 # Benchmarks